FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio upload [OPTIONS]

-  The uploade command builds the bitstream file (similar to the build command)
+  The command ‘apio upload’ builds the bitstream file (similar to the apio
-  and uploaded it to the FPGA board.
-The commands is typically used in the
+  build command) and uploads it to the FPGA board.
-  root directory of the project that contains the apio.ini file.

   Examples:
     apio upload